AndreyVLD/Programming-Notes/C#/Unity.md

 #### Time.deltaTime
  - used in `update()` function.
  - it represents the time between frames.
- - used for frame invariant movement -> multiply with something that needs to change every frame and to keep it consistent regarding of framerate.
+ - used for frame invariant movement -> multiply with something that needs to change every frame and to keep it consistent regarding framerate.

 ### FixedUpdate